Hyperbolic contact symplectic lifts: Exactness

 We now prove the equivalence of various geometric conditions on a contact symplectic lift $(M,V,v,S,\omega)$, some depending only on $(M,v)$ and others depending only on $(S,\omega)$. \begin{theorem} Suppose that $(M,V,v,S,\omega)$ is a contact symplectic lift.
-Then the following are equivalent: \begin{itemize} \item The complex manifold $M$ contains a complex submanifold of codimension one intersecting each Reeb orbit once transversely. \item The holomorphic principal $\mathbb{C}$-bundle $M\to S$ admits a global holomorphic section. \item The holomorphic principal $\mathbb{C}$-bundle $M\to S$ is holomorphically trivial. \item The contact symplectic lift $(M,V,v,S,\omega)$ is fit. \item The holomorphic symplectic manifold $(S,\omega)$ is holomorphically symplectically exact, say $\omega=d\nu$, and the monodromy vanishes: \(\mu_\nu=0\in H^1(S,\mathbb{C})\). \end{itemize} \end{theorem} \begin{proof} The first condition is obviously equivalent to the second; we include it only to make clear that the first condition depends only on $(M,v)$.
+Then the following are equivalent: \begin{enumerate}[label*=\arabic*.] \item $M$ contains a complex submanifold of codimension one intersecting each Reeb orbit once transversely. \item The holomorphic principal $\C$-bundle $M\to S$ admits a global holomorphic section. \item The holomorphic principal $\C$-bundle $M\to S$ is holomorphically trivial. \item The contact symplectic lift $(M,V,v,S,\omega)$ is fit, \ie \(M=S\times\C_y\) and \(\xi=dy+\pi^*\nu\) for some holomorphic \(\nu\). \item The symplectic $\omega$ is holomorphically symplectically exact and has trivial monodromy. \end{enumerate} \end{theorem} \begin{proof}